FengHu101/Dendrometer-SLU/README.md

 # Dendrometer
-A project to measure the growth diameter of trees using low-cost 3D printing.
+The Dendrometer is a device used to monitor tree growth, recording changes in the diameter of the tree in real time through high-precision sensors.
+The project aims to help scientists and researchers better understand the relationship between tree growth and environmental change.

+Functional features
+- Real-time monitoring of tree diameter changes
+- Wireless data transmission
+- Low power design
+- Remote access to data

 The project reference is [here](https://github.com/OPEnSLab-OSU/Dendrometer).

 ## Table of Contents